Why do programmers do nothing even with neural networks

 #endif

-Surreal Engine currently does not support network play.
-Bot play is supported, but someone needs to write AI for these bots.
-Theoretically, network play on WebAssembly/Emscripten can be implemented using Websockets.
+Surreal Engine currently does not support network play, play with bots is supported, but someone is needed to write AI for these bots.
+Theoretically, it is possible to implement network play on WebAssembly/Emscripten using Websockets.

 Conclusion

-In conclusion, I want to say that porting Surreal Engine was quite smooth due to the use of libraries that have Emscripten ports, as well as my previous experience in implementing a C++ game for WebAssembly on Emscripten.
-Below are links to sources of knowledge and repositories on the topic.
+In conclusion, I would like to say that porting Surreal Engine turned out to be quite smooth due to the use of libraries for which there are Emscripten ports, as well as my previous experience implementing a game in C++ for WebAssembly on Emscripten.
+Below are links to sources of knowledge, repositories on the topic.

 M-M-M-MONSTER KILL!

-If you want to help the project, preferably with WebGL/OpenGL ES renderer code, write to me on Telegram:
+Also, if you want to help the project, preferably with WebGL/OpenGL ES render code, then write to me in Telegram:

 https://t.me/demenscave